-Once you board the plane, you will notice that each First Class seat has curtains, which will give you complete privacy in flight.
+Once you board the plane, you will notice that each First Class seat has curtains, giving you complete privacy in flight.
 It makes the cabin unique when compared to other First Class cabins.

 The seats are arranged 1-2-1, and each offers 79 inches of pitch, about 6 feet, 7 inches in the lie-flat position.
 There is only one row of four seats in the La Première cabin on the 777 with a large and crisp 24-inch in-flight entertainment screen.
 There are more than 250 movies, including new releases and another 250 TV shows plus music.

-The toilets are compact but immaculate with lots of complimentary Carita products like a face cleanser and a hydration mist, as well as toothbrushes.
+The toilets are compact but immaculate with many complimentary Carita products like a face cleanser, a hydration mist, and toothbrushes.

 “La Première Class” is as good as it gets on a commercial plane.
 If you get the chance, fly Air France!

 2. Singapore Airlines